 Downturned eyes appear similar to almond shape.
 However, they droop down at the outer corner of the eyes; hence the word downturned.
 Due to the downward angle at the outer corner of the eyes, the upper eyelid appears much longer than the lower lids.
 To determine if you have downturned eyes, imagine drawing a straight horizontal line through the middle of your eyes.
 If the outer corners fall below the line, your eyes are downturned.

 - Eyeliner Style – Downturned eyes are known to look a little dull and droopy.
 To give a wide-awake appearance to your downturned eyes, you need to apply eyeliner in a way that makes them appear upturned.
 For this, draw an upward flick; it can be as thick or thin as you like.
-Concentrate the flick at the outer corner of the eyes, and also coat the lashes at the outer corner with mascara.
+Concentrate the flick at the outer corner of the eyes, and also coat the lashes at the outer corner with the best non toxic mascara.